WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 Returns all block objects for the current post being edited as an array in the order they appear in the post.

+Does not include InnerBlocks of blocks which control their own InnerBlocks.

 Note: It's important to memoize this selector to avoid return a new instance on each call